-- The teacher will follow individual classroom or student behavior management plans. - At least 3 interventions/strategies (one must be a parent contact) must be implemented before an office referral may be made.

-Documentation and data collection are required for records.

-Level 3 behaviors handled by the principal and/or teacher.

-Results in a direct office referral.
+- The teacher will follow individual classroom or student behavior management plans. - At least 3 interventions/strategies (one must be a parent contact) must be implemented before an office referral may be made. - Documentation and data collection are required for records. - Major behaviors handled by the principal and/or teacher. - Major behaviors result in a direct office referral.